NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 The remote has a fancy LCD screen with an RGB LED backlight (it's this: https://www.sparkfun.com/products/14073).

-The `Radio` library sets up the lcd for you as an object called `lcd`.
+The `Remote` library sets up the lcd for you as an object called `lcd`.

 THe `knobs_and_buttons.ino` example shows how to use it:  It displays the value of the knob and lets you move it's location around on the display.